 Be wary of scams

-Companies called “finders” or “locators” are often hired by the business trying to locate the rightful owner.
-These companies may track down the owner of unclaimed property and notify them of property which they are entitled to claim.
+Companies called “finders” or “locators” are often hired by businesses trying to locate the rightful owner.
+These companies may track down the owner of unclaimed property and notify them of property that they are entitled to claim.
 This is usually accompanied by a fee (normally 10 percent).
-While most of these companies are legitimate, it is imperative individuals contact the unclaimed property office in their state to confirm they are dealing with a legitimate firm.
+While most of these companies are legitimate, individuals must contact the unclaimed property office in their state to confirm they are dealing with a legitimate firm.